jorsn/texshell.nix/README.md

 ~~~
 $ nix shell texshell#tl2020
 ~~~
-To have the same TeXlive version as [arXiv] currently uses, run
+To have (almost, see above) the same TeXlive version as [arXiv] currently uses, run
 ~~~
 $ nix shell texshell#arxiv
 ~~~